 #GP(0) If the return code or stack segment selector is null.
 If the return instruction pointer is not within the return code segment limit. #GP(selector) If a segment selector index is outside its descriptor table limits.
 If the return code segment selector RPL is greater than the CPL.
 If the DPL of a conforming-code segment is greater than the return code segment selector RPL.
 If the DPL for a nonconforming-code segment is not equal to the RPL of the code segment selector.
 If the stack segment descriptor DPL is not equal to the RPL of the return code segment selector.
 If the stack segment is not a writable data segment.
 If the stack segment selector RPL is not equal to the RPL of the return code segment selector.
 If the segment descriptor for a code segment does not indicate it is a code segment.
 If the segment selector for a TSS has its local/global bit set for local.
-If a TSS segment descriptor specifies that the TSS is busy or not available. #SS(0) If the top bytes of stack are not within stack limits. #NP(selector) If the return code or stack segment is not present. #PF(fault-code) If a page fault occurs. #AC(0) If an unaligned memory reference occurs when the CPL is 3 and alignment checking is enabled.
+If a TSS segment descriptor specifies that the TSS is not busy If a TSS segment descriptor specifies that the TSS is not available. #SS(0) If the top bytes of stack are not within stack limits. #NP(selector) If the return code or stack segment is not present. #PF(fault-code) If a page fault occurs. #AC(0) If an unaligned memory reference occurs when the CPL is 3 and alignment checking is enabled.

-#GP If the return instruction pointer is not within the return code segment limit.
+#GP If the return instruction pointer is no ot within the return code segment limit. --- --